 - No more than 6 modules per 180 credits (not including 1 credit modules) - PgCert (60 credits) will be a maximum of 2 modules (not including 1 credit modules) - PgDip (120 credits) will be a maximum of 4 modules (not including 1 credit modules) - Modules can be 20, 30, 40 or 60 credits.
-Departments should adopt a consistent course structure and limit the different module sizes on a course to either 30,60 or

-20,40,60.
-Courses cannot mix 20 and 30 credit modules

-- All levels of study must include the equivalent of at least 20 credits of portfolio and reflective practice learning - Block delivery is the preferred model to meet regional and national employer requirements - Block delivery cohorts will normally start in either October, February, or March - Day-release delivery will be allowed by exception where there is a clear market driver.
+Departments should adopt a consistent course structure and limit the different module sizes on a course to either 30,60 or - 20,40,60.
+Courses cannot mix 20 and 30 credit modules - All levels of study must include the equivalent of at least 20 credits of portfolio and reflective practice learning - Block delivery is the preferred model to meet regional and national employer requirements - Block delivery cohorts will normally start in either October, February, or March - Day-release delivery will be allowed by exception where there is a clear market driver.
 All modules within a day-release delivery model delivered and assessed in semesters - Students must receive a progress review with a SHU Work Based Learning coach and their employer, focusing on their progress as an apprentice at 12-week intervals from starting, to completing the course.
 This is in addition to the standard academic feedback for each module - Where practical Departments should adopt a consistent course structure and limit the different module sizes on a course to 30, 60 or 20, 40, 60 - Standard course durations should be 24 months, part time (excluding the End Point Assessment) - All cohorts should be treated as distinct and experience the course as validated.
 Collaborative working between students/leaners from different cohorts must be based on a pedagogic rationale.
 All cohorts should have an equitable student experience and opportunities to thrive.

-Block 1 Block 2 Block 3
+Block 1 Block 2] Block 3

 Starts October, February or March

-l l
+ı

 Model 1

-( 20 20 40
+s 20 40 \neg 40

-( 20-Portfolio and reflective practice learning
+(20-Portfolio and reflective practice learning

+'

-Model 2 Model 2
+Model 2

 s 40 20 40

-(
+,

 s 20-Portfolio and reflective practice learning

 ,

 Model 3

+(40 40 20

-s 40 40 20
+l (40 40 20

-,

-( 20-Portfolio and reflective practice learning
+l 20-Portfolio and reflective practice learning

-Bloc Block 2
+Block 1 Block 2

-Starts October, Fe
+Starts October, February or March

 Model 4

-6 60
+60 60